pearlryder/pearlryder.github.io/_posts/2020-04-07-rna-localization-documentation.md

 SELECT * from rna WHERE rna_type = 'cen' limit 10;
 SELECT * from rna WHERE rna_type = 'gapdh' limit 10;
 ```

+#### 4.6 Calculate the cumulative percent distribution of RNA relative to distance from subcellular objects of interest
+We find that cumulative distribution profiles are very powerful to visualize differences in the spatial distribution of RNAs relative to subcellular objects of interest.
+This method calculates the percentage of total RNA at different distances from the subcellular object of interest.

+The first step is to update the parameters.
+The structure_1 and structure_2 parameters are the same parameters that were used in the distance measurements section.
+In that section, you created a column in the structure_1 table called "distance_to_structure_2" containing a distance in microns for each structure_1 object.

+You'll also need to decide if you want to set a threshold for how far an RNA object can be from a structure_2 object and still be considered a "true" RNA object.
+For example, our data from early embryos often contains RNA objects that are outside of cellular structures and represent background data.
+The precise and consistent geometry of the early embryo allows us to set an upper limit depending on developmental stage for how far away from a centrosome an RNA object can be.
+Setting this threshold helps our plots to appear consistent between images, but we've noted that it doesn't affect our conclusions.
+If you do not want to set such a threshold, you can define ```distance_threshold = None``` and the pipeline will calculate the cumulative percent of total RNA up to the maximum distance_to_structure_2 for each image.

+Next, you'll need to define the step_size parameter.
+This parameter sets the interval size for calculating the percentage of RNA.
+For example, if you set step_size = 0.05, then the pipeline will calculate the percentage of total RNA and the percentage of total RNA in granules that localizes within 0, 0.05, 0.10, 0.15 microns up to your distance threshold.